pbollhorn/exam-temp/README.md

 | Deep Learning-Based Recommendations       | (A more advanced method which will not be explained here)                                                                                                                             |
 | Hybrid Systems                            | Combinations of two or more of the above methods                                                                                                                                      |

+How much a user enjoys a movie can be assessed explicitly or implicitly:
+- explicitly: e.g. a rating from 0–10 or thumbs up/thumbs down
+- implicitly: e.g. watch time / number of times watched

 ## Movie Profit